ektak67/ektak67/README.md

 <h2><i>  About me </i></h2>

-- I am a sophomore at IIIT Gwalior pursuing Integrated Post Graduation in Information Technology.
+- I am in my final year at IIIT Gwalior, pursuing integrated postgraduate studies in information technology.

-- I am a web developer currently refining my skills in **React.js**.

 - I am currently learning and focussing on **ML and DSA**.